MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 1. Sign in to Customer Insights - Data at https://home.ci.ai.dynamics.com if you are not already signed in.

-2. In the Environment selector in the top right-hand corner, select the **Retail Demo** environment.
+2. In the Environment selector in the top right-hand corner, select the **Marketing Trial** environment.

 3. On the Home Page, note how the key Insights are highlighted: